-- A patient authorization is required for uses and disclosures that are not for treatment, payment or healthcare operations (TPO). - Examples include sending medical records to specified individuals or selling a patient list for marketing purposes. - Specific elements must be included on the authorization form.
-Therefore, Downstate's HIPAA Authorization Form, available at www.downstate.edu/hipaa must be utilized.
+- A patient authorization is required for uses and disclosures that are not for treatment, payment or healthcare operations (TPO). - Examples include sending medical records to specified individuals or selling a patient list for financial or non-financial remuneration.

+- Specific elements must be included on the authorization form.
+Therefore, Downstate's HIPAA Authorization Form, available at www.downstate.edu/hipaa should be utilized. - Direct or indirect remuneration in exchange for PHI requires a specific authorization from the patient that states that the disclosure will result in remuneration.